-The device can output signal to external devices via I/O interface, and here we take LineOut 0 as an example to introduce output signal wiring.
+The device can output signal to external device via I/O interface, and here we take LineOut 0 and type I device as an example to introduce output signal wiring.

-- Output signal wiring may differ by external device types. - The voltage of VCC should not higher than that of PWR.
+- iNote - Output signal wiring may differ with different types of external devices. - The voltage of VCC should not higher than that of PWR.
 Otherwise, the device's output signal may have exception.